Hieromon/AutoConnect/mkdocs/advancedusage.md

 }
 ```

-!!! note "ESP8266WebServer function should be called after AutoConnect::begin"
+!!! note "ESP8266WebServer/WebServer function should be called after AutoConnect::begin"
-    The sketch cannot refer to an instance of ESP8266WebServer until AutoConnect::begin completes successfully.
+    The sketch cannot refer to an instance of ESP8266WebServer/WebServer until AutoConnect::begin completes successfully.

-!!! warning "Do not use with ESP8266WebServer::begin"
+!!! warning "Do not use with ESP8266WebServer::begin or WebServer::begin"
-    ESP8266WebServer is already running inside the AutoConnect.
+    ESP8266WebServer/WebServer is already running inside the AutoConnect.

 ### <i class="fa fa-caret-right"></i> Use with the [PageBuilder](https://github.com/Hieromon/PageBuilder) library